Find a doctor

 Contact information »

 This course offers a review of basic positioning associated with specific areas of the body.
-A study of the non-routine procedures relating to specialized examinations for each body section will be included.
-You will be taught more technical positioning for advanced radiography.
-During this course the student will also obtain a better understanding of special exams such as arthrograms, sialograms, myelograms, and angiograms.
+A study of the non-routine procedures relating to specialized examinations for each body part will also be included.
+The student will gain a better understanding of special exams such as arthrograms, and myelography.
+Instruction will include reasons for doing exams, how they are performed, and the projections and positions used for many exams.

 Prerequisite: Radiographic Procedures